sameersbn/docker-gitlab/README.md

 - **GITLAB_SSH_PORT**: The ssh port number.
 Defaults to `22`.
 - **GITLAB_RELATIVE_URL_ROOT**: The relative url of the GitLab server, e.g. `/git`.
 No default.
 - **GITLAB_HTTPS**: Set to `true` to enable https support, disabled by default.
-- **GITLAB_HTTPS_HSTS_ENABLE**: Advanced configuration option for turning off the HSTS configuration.
+- **GITLAB_HTTPS_HSTS_ENABLED**: Advanced configuration option for turning off the HSTS configuration.
 Applicable only when SSL is in use.
 Defaults to `true`.
 See [#138](https://github.com/sameersbn/docker-gitlab/issues/138) for use case scenario.
 - **GITLAB_HTTPS_HSTS_MAXAGE**: Advanced configuration option for setting the HSTS max-age in the gitlab nginx vHost configuration.
 Applicable only when SSL is in use.
 Defaults to `31536000`.
 - **SSL_SELF_SIGNED**: Set to `true` when using self signed ssl certificates. `false` by default.
 - **SSL_CERTIFICATE_PATH**: Location of the ssl certificate.
 Defaults to `/home/git/data/certs/gitlab.crt`